tacofoundation/specification/README.md

 </p>
 </a>

-<p><strong>Figure 1:</strong> Conceptual organization of the TACO Specification.
+<sub><strong>Figure 1:</strong> Conceptual organization of the TACO Specification.
 The Data Model (A) is composed of two layers: Logical Structure (describing the relationships between data and metadata) and Semantic Description (standardised metadata definitions).
-These layers collectively define the Data Format (B), specifying how data is stored, which can be created and accessed through a dedicated API (C) consisting of the ToolBox (for creation) and the Reader (for reading).</p>
+These layers collectively define the Data Format (B), specifying how data is stored, which can be created and accessed through a dedicated API (C) consisting of the ToolBox (for creation) and the Reader (for reading).</sub>

 ### The specification